psanan/swiss-german-english/guide.template.md

 [Can use picture of pro-drop for du]

-The inverted form of "du" is nothing, so Swiss Germanis "pro drop" in this sense
+The inverted form of "du" can just be "du", but is often nothing, so Swiss German is "pro drop" in this sense

 * Hasch hunger?
+* Hasch du hunger?

 In the accusative, with reflexive verbs, you have different inversions, including one for "dich"